https://invisible-island.net/ncurses/man/

 --enable-widec

 extended (wide-character) functions.
-The symbol which enables
+The symbol that enables

-these features has changed since X/Open Curses, Issue 4:
+these features has changed since X/Open Curses Issue 4.

 o Originally, the wide-character feature required the symbol